MariamMounier/Supervised-ML/README.md

 ###
  <ol>
   <li>Predicting the percentage of an student based on the number of study hours.
-  <li>The model used is Linear Regression.
+  <li>The algorithm used is Linear Regression.
-  <li>For example:what will we predicted if a student studies for 9.2hours?
+  <li>For example: What will we predicted if a student studies for 9.2hours?
     Download the model to know.

  </ol>